Istrian Demarcation: Contents

-The Istrian Demarcation vaguely shows us the social organization, economic conditions and life of the rural communities in medieval Istria.
+The Istrian Demarcation vaguely shows the social organization, economic conditions and life of the rural communities in medieval Istria.
 The document was often claimed as unauthentic, mostly because of political reasons.
 The modern edition was first published by Ante Starčević in 1852.

 The language of the document is not very different from other Croatian medieval legal texts, that is, the non-liturgical texts written in standard Chakavian with a low degree of Church Slavonic influence.
-However, even the younger copies retain some older features of Croatian (e.g. the dual form of some nouns) and minor traceas of Church Slavonic (e.g. the use of absolute construction of the dative case).
+However, even the younger copies retain some older features of Croatian (e.g. the dual form of some nouns) and minor traces of Church Slavonic (e.g. the use of absolute construction of the dative case).
 The Demarcation is also famous for referring to Croatian as hrvacki: I ondi gospodin Menart sluga naprid sta i pokaza listi prave v keh se udržahu zapisani razvodi i kunfini meju Sovińakom z Vrhom i Plzetom, ki bihu pisani na let Božjih 1195, ke listi ondi pred nas trih nodari postaviše, keh ta gospoda izibra: jednoga latinskoga, a drugoga nimškoga, a tretoga hrvackoga, da imamo vsaki na svoj orijinal pisat, poimeno od mesta do mesta, kako se niže udrži, po vsoj deželi.
 I tako mi niže imenovani nodari preda vsu tu gospodu pročtesmo kako se v ńih udrži.
 I tako onde obe strane se sjediniše i kuntentaše i kordaše i razvodi svojimi zlameniji postaviše, i jednoj i drugoj strani pisaše listi jazikom latinskim i hrvackim, a gospoda sebe shraniše jazikom nemškim.Historian Dražen Vlahov says ‘The Croatian Glagolitic document of the demarcation of the holdings of certain Istrian municipalities, i.e. of their feudal lords (Duke Albrecht of Pazin and Gorica, Patriarch Raimund of Aquileia and Venetian authorities in Istria), also known as the Istrian Demarcation, originally dated 5 May 1325, and written, as stated in the text, in three languages (Latin, German and Croatian) in three originals, written by three selected scribes: a priest called Mikula for Duke Albrecht who wrote in Croatian in the Glagolitic script, Mr Pernar from Gorica who wrote in German and Mr Ivan from Krmina who wrote it in Latin.
 All three specimens are considered original.
 None of the original documents were preserved but two copies were preserved in cursive Glagolitic in Croatian, three copies in Latin and several copies in Italian.
 According to experts, the Latin and Italian copies were made on the basis of the translation of the Croatian-Glagolitic specimens.’